 Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
-We rely on third-party manufacturers to produce CPI-444 and our other product candidates.
+We currently rely on several different manufacturers who supply different parts of the CPI-444 molecule, on one manufacturer for our anti-CD73 antibody and other third-party manufacturers to produce our other product candidates.
 Our ability to obtain clinical supplies of CPI-444 or our other product candidates could be disrupted if the operations of these suppliers were affected by a man-made or natural disaster or other business interruption.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.